Neural Causal Graph Collaborative Filtering: Experiments

 \subsubsection{\textbf{Effect of Counterfactual Instance-aware ELBO}}

-The counterfactual instance-aware ELBO augments counterfactual instances for CNGCF optimization.
-We present CNGCF's performance after removing the counterfactual instance-aware ELBO in Table~\ref{tb:ablation}.
-Apparently, removing the counterfactual instance-aware ELBO leads to the downgraded performance of CNGCF on both datasets.
+The counterfactual instance-aware ELBO augments counterfactual instances for NCGCF optimization.
+We present NCGCF's performance after removing the counterfactual instance-aware ELBO in Table~\ref{tb:ablation}.
+Apparently, removing the counterfactual instance-aware ELBO leads to the downgraded performance of NCGCF on both datasets.
 This is because our counterfactual instance-aware ELBO augments counterfactual instances, i.e., the intervened data on user preference vectors, thus facilitating better model optimization to capture user preference shifts.